 Thanks to the general availability of high-speed internet, the future of telemedicine is quite certain across the globe.
 High video and audio quality allows healthcare specialists to examine, diagnose and even treat patients remotely.
-Telehealth is especially valuable for people that don’t have access to healthcare organizations in their residential area, have mental issues that prevent them from leaving their house, can’t risk hospital infections, or simply want a second opinion.
-It also simplifies holding conferences with specialists from multiple organizations to solve complicated cases.
+Telehealth software for primary care is especially useful for people that don’t have access to healthcare organizations in their residential area, or simply want a second opinion.
+Pediatric telemedicine solutions are life-saving for children who can’t risk hospital infections, and remote psychiatric sessions help alleviate the pressure on patients that have mental issues that prevent them from leaving the house.
+Telehealth also simplifies holding conferences with specialists from multiple organizations to solve complicated cases.

 For people to be actively involved in managing their health, it is important to have access to the relevant information on the go.
 Taking into account that 85% of Americans own a smartphone nowadays according to Pew Research Center, most providers include mobile apps in their strategies as one of the easiest ways to stay in touch with their patients.